 How to Apply for VAT General Taxpayer Status in China

-However, businesses must fulfil certain requirements to be eligible for VAT general taxpayer status, and undergo the application process to acquire the designation.
+However, businesses must fulfill certain requirements to be eligible for VAT general taxpayer status and undergo the application process to acquire the designation.

 Requirements for VAT general taxpayer status

-- RMB 500,000 (US$75,270) for industrial taxpayers, eg. enterprises engaged primarily in the manufacture of goods or provision of taxable services;
+- RMB 500,000 (US$75,270) for industrial taxpayers.
+For example, enterprises engaged primarily in the manufacture of goods or provision of taxable services;

 - RMB 5 million (US$752,700) for VAT reform taxpayers.

-Small-scale taxpayers are subject to a lower uniform VAT rate of three percent, as compared to rates ranging from six to 17 percent for general taxpayers, but they cannot credit input VAT from output VAT, nor are they entitled to VAT export exemptions and refunds.
+Small-scale taxpayers are subject to a lower uniform VAT rate of three percent, as compared to rates ranging from six to 13 percent for general taxpayers, but they cannot credit input VAT from output VAT nor are they entitled to VAT export refunds.